kpandyauniva/command-demo/demo5-interleaving-app-profile/readme.md

 NK Corporation infrastructure has large number of servers and they use microservices, frontend applications, ETLs and big data analytics.
 Typical workflow at NK consists of a project going through development, staging and production stages.
 From the past expereince, production staff has found optimal ratio of front-end application to the services used by the front-end.
 For example one sales service can optimally be used by five corp-ui front end.
 NK like to maintain that ratio to get the best performance and utilization.

 #### Demo Steps/script
 1. Welcome message- welcome to Navops Command - a sophisticated workload scheduling and advanced policy management tool for enterprises to optimize container workload on any Kubernetes distribution.
-The title of this presentation is "Keeping a ratio of number of interdependent services/apps instances".
+The title of this presentation is "Keeping a ratio of number of interdependent services/apps instances in k8s cluster".
 We will demonstrate Command's interleaving scheduling policy based on application profile to achieve application/service ratio.
 2. Describe background scenario
-3. Descsribe Navops Command - consist of containerzied scheduler, api server and web/front end application that run within k8s cluster
+3. Descsribe Navops Command - consist of containerzied scheduler, api server and web/front end application that run within k8s cluster.
+There is CL tool navopsctl that interacts with api server.
 4. Bring up UI.
-Give introduction to Command objects - projects, users, application profile, show how to add
+Give introduction to Command configuration objects - projects, users, application profile, show how to add
-5. Give introduction to Command policy configuration elements - Pod placement, Propotional shares, Quota, Interleaving, Ranking (Command objects are referenced by policy configuration elements)
+5. Give introduction to Command policy  elements - Pod placement, Propotional shares, Quota, Interleaving, Ranking (Command objects are referenced by policy configuration elements)
 6. Load configuration through config/load.sh.
 Describe navopsctl - cli - interacting with api server, point out streaming updates to browser
 7. Show policy element and talk about it- max utilization, shares and interleaving.
 Shares enables sharing of resources, interleaving complements that with application/service instances.
 8. Describe/show Application Profile(s) that it is template configuration, how that will be referred in k8s Pod definition.